smart-on-fhir/health-cards/docs/index.md

+# Overview

-## Status
+### Status

-Draft implementation guide authored with input from technology and lab vendors; created in conjunction with four independent software implementations.
+Draft implementation guide authored with input from technology, lab, pharmacy, and EHR vendors; created in conjunction with four independent software implementations.

-## Contributing
+### Contributing
 To propose changes, please use GitHub [Issues](https://github.com/smart-on-fhir/health-cards/issues) or create a [Pull Request](https://github.com/smart-on-fhir/health-cards/pulls).

-## Overview Video (November 2020)
+### Overview Video (November 2020)
 * [https://youtu.be/UdlmRoJK1Yg](https://youtu.be/UdlmRoJK1Yg)

-# Introduction -- Health Cards
+# Introduction

-This implementation guide provides a framework for "Health Cards", with a short term goal to enable a consumer to receive COVID-19 Immunization or lab results and **present these results to another party in a verifiable manner**.
+This implementation guide provides a framework for "Health Cards", with a short term goal to enable a consumer to receive COVID-19 Vaccination or Lab results and **present these results to another party in a verifiable manner**.
 Key use cases include conveying point-in-time infection status for return-to-workplace and travel.
 This approach should also support documentation of immunization status and other health details.

 Because we must ensure end-user privacy and because Health Cards must work across organizational and jurisdictional boundaries, we are building on international open standards and decentralized infrastructure.